 One of the main targets of the POET project is the development of tools that can gain industrial acceptance and can be exploited in the market.
 This will only be achieved, if the tools to be developed in the project can easily be integrated into mainstream industrial environments and current embedded system design flows.
 Furthermore the tools must meet the estimation accuracy, optimisation quality, and performance and interface requirements of the users.
-The experience of the industrial user partners ARM and ASEL has shown, that EDA tools that on the one hand satisfied their feature and performance requirements will certainly not be used, if on the other hand they are not easily integratable into their design flows and vive versa.
+The experience of the industrial user partners ARM, ASEL and the new partners ATMEL, Motorola has shown, that EDA tools that on the one hand satisfied their feature and performance requirements will certainly not be used, if on the other hand they are not easily integratable into their design flows and vive versa.
 Hence it is not sufficient to develop high quality tools with just excellent features.
 A prerequisite to succeed in the market is to meet a common set of industrial requirements.

-In order to achieve this target, the industrial user partners ARM and ASEL will provide the tool developers with information on their current design flows and will specify their tool requirements with respect to the issues mentioned above in the beginning of the project.
+In order to achieve this target, the industrial user partners Motorola and ATMEL (former ARM and ASEL) will provide the tool developers with information on their current design flows and will specify their tool requirements with respect to the issues mentioned above in the beginning of the project.
 These specifications will be the basis for the tool development and shall guarantee that the tools can be easily integrated into the users design flow and satisfy the industrial needs.

-The objective of this workpackage is the definition of the POET design flow for power estimation and optimisation and the specification of the tool requirements by the user partners ARM and ASEL.
+The objective of this workpackage is the definition of the POET design flow for power estimation and optimisation and the specification of the tool requirements by the user partners Motorola and ATMEL (former ARM and ASEL).

-Workpackage 1 consists of two tasks that are performed by the user partners ARM and ASEL of the project.
+Workpackage 1 consists of two tasks that are performed by the user partners Motorola and ATMEL (former ARM and ASEL) of the project.
 The task are:

-- T1.1 Specification of the design flow and - T1.2 Specification of the tool requirements.
+T1.1 Specification of the design flow and

+T1.2 Specification of the tool requirements.